R2-R2/clickup-mcp-server/README.md

 # MCP Server

 > 🚧 **Status Update:** Major improvements in progress!
-I'm refactoring the codebase, implementing a comprehensive caching system (based on automatic webhook integration), complete name-based lookups for all workspace resources, enhanced error handling, and more.
-See [GitHub Issue #8](https://github.com/TaazKareem/clickup-mcp-server/issues/8) for details.
+I'm refactoring the codebase, bringing more optimization features and tools including a comprehensive caching system (based on automatic webhook integration), complete name-based lookups for all workspace resources, enhanced error handling, and more.
+See [GitHub Issue #8](https://github.com/TaazKareem/clickup-mcp-server/issues/8) for details on what I'm currently working.

 A Model Context Protocol (MCP) server for integrating ClickUp tasks with AI applications.
 This server allows AI agents to interact with ClickUp tasks, spaces, lists, and folders through a standardized protocol.